E-commerce

 • Product pages: start from real attributes (material, care, dimensions) to avoid generic descriptions.

-• Local pages or guides: cross-check with verifiable data (opening hours, return policies) and examples specific to your brand.
+• Local pages or guides: cross-check with verifiable data (hours, return policies) and examples specific to your brand.

-Avoid publishing as-is text that does not mention your differentiators: according to Google, content should be helpful for people, not designed primarily for rankings.
+Avoid publishing verbatim a text that does not cite your differentiators: according to Google, content should be useful for people, not designed primarily for rankings.
 For a complete audit method, see our SEO audit and the SEO audit guide.

 Data, audit and prioritization

-AI can help read a Search Console or analytics solution export: query groupings, ideas for missing pages, initial hypotheses about drops in impressions.
+AI can help read an export from Search Console or an analytics solution: query groupings, ideas for missing pages, initial hypotheses about drops in impressions.
 It does not replace validation: always correlate with seasons, stock levels, theme updates, and SERP changes.
-To interpret an audit report, you can ask for a summary of issues by category (technical, content, authority), then assign an "impact / effort" priority to your team.
+To interpret an audit report, you can ask for a summary of issues by category (technical, content, popularity), then assign an "impact / effort" priority to your team.

-To validate hypotheses produced by an assistant, Google Search Console remains an official reference point: impressions, clicks, covered pages, and URL inspection requests make it possible to compare keyword or missing-page ideas with the reality of your property.
-Complement this with experience reports when you test template or content changes on high-traffic templates.
+To validate the hypotheses produced by an assistant, Google Search Console remains an official reference point: impressions, clicks, covered pages, and URL inspection requests make it possible to compare keyword or missing-page ideas with the reality of your property.
+Supplement with experience reports when you test template or content changes on high-traffic templates.

-1. Collect the facts: URLs, status code, crawl errors, main queries.
+1. Collect the facts: URL, status code, crawl errors, main queries.

-2. Ask the AI for an initial severity-based sorting, then manually verify critical cases (templates, canonicals, structured data).
+2. Ask AI for an initial triage by severity, then manually verify the critical cases (templates, canonicals, structured data).

 3. Plan iterations over several weeks: Google often indicates that it takes time to observe the effect of a batch of changes.

-Combine these analyses with web pixels to connect SEO and on-site behavior, without confusing correlation with causation.
+Combine these analyses with the web pixels to connect SEO and on-site behavior, without confusing correlation and causation.

 Catalog, collections and purchase intent

-For an online store, SEO depends on catalog consistency: product titles, filters, grouping into collections, and category texts.
-AI can suggest seasonal groupings or description angles for entire product lines, provided you supply the product list and constraints (margins, lead times, ranges).
-For Shopify databases, rely on the variants and collections guide and on a clear internal structure before automating text generation.
+On a store, SEO depends on catalog consistency: product titles, filters, collection groupings, category copy.
+AI can suggest seasonal groupings or description angles for entire ranges, provided you supply the list of products and the constraints (margins, deadlines, ranges).
+For Shopify basics, rely on the variants and collections guide and on a clear internal structure before automating text generation.

 Continuing education and useful prompts

-Use AI as a tutor: ask for explanations of concepts (internal linking, structured data, search intent), examples tailored to e-commerce, or pre-launch review checklists.
-For stable results, structure your prompts with context: target keywords, tone, audience, legal constraints, and page type (product, blog, landing).
+Use AI as a tutor: ask for explanations of concepts (internal linking, structured data, search intent), examples tailored to e-commerce, or pre-publishing checklists.
+For stable results, structure your prompts with context: target keywords, tone, audience, legal constraints, and page type (product, blog, landing page).
 A good habit is to keep a “prompt library” validated by your team to reduce variability.

 Shopify Magic in the commerce ecosystem

-The help center also indicates that Shopify Magic tools are available for free regardless of plan, with access and availability that may vary by feature.
-On the privacy side, Shopify states that it does not use one store’s data to benefit other merchants, and that when your data is used to improve results for your store, it is not shared with other accounts.
+The help center also notes that Shopify Magic tools are available for free regardless of the plan, with access and availability that may vary by feature.
+On the privacy side, Shopify states that it does not use one store's data to power other merchants, and that when your data is used to improve results for your store, it is not shared with other accounts.

 Product description with Shopify Magic: steps

-1. Open a product listing in Shopify admin.
+1. Open a product page in the Shopify admin.

 2. Use the generation assistant in the description area (depending on the interface version).

-3. Enter factual characteristics, benefits, desired tone, and natural keywords.
+3. Enter the factual characteristics, benefits, desired tone, and natural keywords.

 4. Generate, then review: material accuracy, compliance, differentiation.